 On the other hand, this method is very time-consuming, and there isn’t always that much data for every product.

-This method helps to be more productive and to focus on the important tasks ahead.
+This Eisenhower Matrix helps to be more productive and to focus on the important tasks ahead during agile sprints.
 It separates priorities into four quadrants to achieve a long-term success project.
 There’s a chart divided into urgency and importance, which is identified as the following:

 - Urgent and important: tasks such as deadlines and meetings;